cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSim.rst

 .. java:method:: @Override public long getNumberOfFutureEvents(Predicate<SimEvent> predicate)
    :outertype: CloudSim

+getTerminationTime
+^^^^^^^^^^^^^^^^^^

+.. java:method:: public double getTerminationTime()
+   :outertype: CloudSim

+   Gets the time defined to terminate the simulation or -1 if it was not set.

 holdEntity
 ^^^^^^^^^^

-.. java:method:: @Override public void holdEntity(SimEntity src, long delay)
+.. java:method:: protected void holdEntity(SimEntity src, long delay)
    :outertype: CloudSim

+   Holds an entity for some time.

+   :param src: id of entity to be held
+   :param delay: How many seconds after the current time the entity has to be held

 isPaused
 ^^^^^^^^